arunpatala/drm_sequence_net/README.md

 | Test misorientation mean | 8.243821916538268 |
 | TTA misorientation median | 3.9625569578252886 |
 | TTA misorientation mean | 6.704812606873361 |

+#### Training

+Run train.py to train the model with the default settings.
+CUDA with GPU is recommended.